As this month’s theme draws to a close, we give you something to ponder…

 Who would have thought it?
 Kaiser-Willys are stablemates with Ferrari and Maserati…

 The word ‘icon’ was tediously ubiquitous in the media day presentations, but Jeep served us up a veritable triptych on their stand: Willys Jeep in military trim, Willys Jeep Station Wagon, and a fine example of the 1963-91 Jeep Wagoneer.
+The original Jeep needs no introduction, but the station wagon possibly does.
+It is significant that Willys carried over the military vehicle’s name for the steel-bodied passenger utility, even though 4WD only became available three years after its 1946 launch.
 Continue reading “Geneva Bites – Origin of the SUV Species”

 Citroën has a mountain to climb.
 Is quirkiness the answer?